You’re like a deer in the headlight staring at your screens, feeling overwhelmed by all the new information and forex market movements.

 When it’s been some time since you’ve made a winning trade, you start to feel that you absolutely positively must make a profit.
 And with the forex market open 24 hours a day, you feel like there’s absolutely no excuse to miss out on any profit opportunities.

-When you feel stressed out because you are putting pressure on yourself, try reducing some of the pressure.
+When you feel stressed out because you are taking it too hard on yourself, it would help to reduce the self-induced pressure.